Can you clone an external hard drive to another external hard drive on your MacBook Pro, MacBook Air or iMac?

 And the related question;

-How is this different to copying and pasting files, and for that matter drag and dropping files to an external drive?
+How is this different to copying and pasting your files?
+Or dragging and dropping your files to an external drive?

-Copying and pasting, writes files at the file level.
-It creates a copy of the file yes, but not a copy in its exact location.
-Plus hidden operating system files and directories won't be copied.
+Copying and pasting, writes your files at the file level.
+You’ll create a copy of your files yes.
+But not a copy in its exact location.

-Along with internal links, which may be absolutely necessary for the software you are using.
-Those links may even be copied but not occupy the place on the drive the software expects.
+And internal links, that may be absolutely necessary for the software you’re using.
+You’ll get those links copied but they won’t be in the exact place on the drive your software expects.

-Then you have reached the point of needing a clone copy.
+Then you’ve reached the point of needing a clone copy.

 A clone is a block by block copy of one drive onto another, creating a near exact copy.

-1. Disk Utility is inbuilt into the Mac’s operating system so is there freely for you to use.
+1. Disk Utility is inbuilt into your Mac’s operating system.
+So is there freely for you to use.

-2. Disk Utility has always been able to be used to create clones.
-It calls it Restore which is confusing.
-But once you know …
+2. Disk Utility has always been able to create clone copies.
+It’s called Restore.
+A bit confusing but once you know …

-3. It is a really good idea to create a clone ahead of any major operating system update.
+3. It’s a really good idea to create a clone copy ahead of any major operating system update.

-Because if an update breaks your Mac or a piece of vital software you are using then you can revert back to the previous operating system version from your clone (just go through the process in reverse).
+Because if an update breaks your Mac.
+Or a piece of vital software you’re using.
+Then you can revert back to the previous operating system version from your clone.
+You just go through the process in reverse.

-4. You would clone a drive when what you need is an exact copy of that drive.
+4. You’d clone your drive when what you want is an exact copy of that drive.